Anamika1608/user_Auth_Anamika/README.md

 ## API Requests

-Here are the screenshots of the OTP API requests tested via Postman:
+Here are the screenshots of the API requests tested via Postman:

 ### Request OTP from number
 ![Request OTP from number ](Postman_API_SS/request_otp.jpg)